ilaga/RStan-Workshop/README.md

     }

+Ultimately, most of the model block is used to calculate the log-posterior.
+There are two ways to do this in Stan: (1) using the "~" notation or (2) using the "+=" notation.

 Using the "~" notation should feel familiar since this is how we write in on paper.
+If you can say that your data comes from a known distribution, you can use "~".
+In the model block above, "mu ~ normal(0, 10);" translates to "evaluate the log-likelihood of my sampled mu according to the normal distribution with mean zero and standard deviation 10 and add this to my posterior log-likelihood.
+Note that even though "y" is a vector, we can still use "y ~ normal(mu, sigma);" STAN allows vectorization which greatly decreases computation time.

 However, the target += -log(sigma) might look a little weird.
 If we don't want to specify a distribution for a parameter (sigma in this case), we can increment the target on the log-scale.
-Finally, note that even though "y" is a vector, we can still use "y ~ normal(mu, sigma);" STAN allows vectorization, which greatly decreases computation time.
+This statement translates to "add -log(sigma) to the posterior log-likelihood."

 ## Part 3: Creating the data list in R